May 12, 2015

 The Condition of Transgender Women: Libertarian Perspectives

-Libertarians should oppose the state’s victimization of transgender people and help build a society safe for a diverse range of gender identities, argues Novak.
+Libertarians should oppose the state’s victimization of transgender people & help build a safe society for a diverse range of gender identities.

 On all reasonable accounts, libertarianism should greatly appeal to transgender women.